msemtd/elden-bong/README.md

 - save the settings for a controller
 - controller button and axis mappings format in JSON (and therefore YAML) with a schema
 - TODO game controller input translation is a bit broken - why are the game controls not just perfect?
-- really need an on-screen display of the controller - lift some ideas
+- on-screen display of the controller - SVG controller diagram with buttons is working nicely - need to animate joysticks too
 - deal with noise and the dead zone
 - controls on different platforms - https://vulkk.com/2022/02/26/elden-ring-pc-and-console-controls-guide-and-lists/
 - character-based controls versus free-world controls (like quake no-clip) vs map-based controls